 Third semester of university Latin.
 Using the Oxford Latin Course reader, you will continue the work in basic Latin syntax and style begun in Latin 103 and 104.
 While exploring historical and cultural backgrounds, you will read Latin passages, answer questions, and perform translation and interpretation drills.

-Introduction to Latin Literature (Print, 4 Credits)
+Introduction to Latin Literature (Closed, Print, 4 Credits)

 Fourth semester of university Latin.
 Using the Oxford Latin Course reader, you will do readings in Cicero, Caesar, Catullus, Vergil, Livy, and Ovid.
 While exploring historical, cultural, and critical backgrounds, you will read and interpret passages, perform drills and translations, and do simple reports on syntax and style.